Journey into OpenGL: Vertex Arrays

 glDisableClientState(GL_VERTEX_ARRAY);

-It is possible and is typical to interleave these vertex attributes for simplicity in most cases, and C makes this easy:
+It is possible and is typical to interleave these vertex attributes, and C makes it easy:

 struct Vertex {